wx930910/JMocker/README.md

 3. Add [Mockito dependency](https://mvnrepository.com/artifact/org.mockito/mockito-core/3.9.0) to pom files.
 4. Select software entities (Packages or Source Files) and detect refactoring candidates. <img src="detection.PNG" width="500">
 5. Select a refactoring candidate and start refactor. <br /> <img src="refactoring.PNG" width="400">
-6. After refactoring, the test class that inherit the production class was removed and the reference to the test class becomes the reference to a mock object.
+6. **Expected Output:** After refactoring, the test class that inherit the production class is removed and the reference to the test class becomes the reference to a mock object.